fatihtt/web-scraping-with-python/README.md

-took english words with meanings and examples shorted by cefr levels
+took english words with meanings and examples shorted by cefr levels in json format